thomas-j-vincent/advent-of-code/Day4/Day4README.txt

 Task 1:

+DAY 4 TASK 1 DOES NOT CURRENTLY WORK

 In this challenge we had to determine whether a roll of wrapping paper was accessible or not based on whther the spots around it were free or not.
 The roll of wrapping paper can only be accessible if there are fewer than four rolls in the adjacent positions.